Tutorial setup

 >>> exit()

-Since we are in a python interpreter, use exit() to end the session and return to the terminal.
+As we are in a Python interpreter, use exit() to end the session and return to the terminal.

 Accessing the Spec object

-Now let’s take a look at the internal representation of the Spack Spec.
-As you already know, specs can be either abstract or concrete.
-The specs you’ve seen in package.py files (e.g., in the install() method) have been concrete, or fully specified.
-The specs you’ve typed on the command line have been abstract.
+Let’s take a look at the internal representation of the Spack Spec.
+As previously mentioned, specs can be either abstract or concrete.
+The specs we’ve seen in package.py files (e.g., in the install() method) have been concrete, or fully specified.
+Specs typed on the command line have been abstract.
 Understanding the differences between the two types is key to using Spack’s internal API.

 >>> from spack.spec import Spec